 Brette's Answer: Permanency is always a good thing when it comes to custody, however sometimes you have to do what is possible for you at the time.
 It is important to appear stable.
 Anyone you live with will be important - any problems with that person will hurt your case.

 Victoria: We have a 2 1/2 year old daughter and are getting divorced.
 I have two places where I could live.
 One would be with my boyfriend.
 His sister and her 2 kids are currently staying there, so we would take the basement and my daughter would have her own room.
 Or I could move in with a guy friend in a 2 bedroom apartment.
 I would share one room with my daughter.
 Which one of these placements would I be better off taking?
 I will be going back to work and have child care (an actual facility) in line for when I start.
 Whereas my ex would have his dad come and watch her while he is at work.
 I think it would be healthier for her to interact with other children and be in a "school" setting.
 Could any of that help me get more custody or placement?
 I can't afford an attorney.

 Brette's Answer: I can't tell you where to live.
 You need to decide what you think would be the best situation for your child.
 You should consider what kind of conditions the homes are in and what are the people like who will be living there.
-You should document all the things you do for your child and all the time you spend with her.
+You should document everything you do for your child and all the time you spend with her.
 If you have a child care facility lined up, get information about it and be prepared to testify about the arrangements.
-You could suggest to your ex that you go to mediation to try to work this out together.
+You could suggest to your ex that you go to mediation to try to resolve this together.